*Credits for the artwork go to Halycon450*

 “You’re joking?
 What god needs this much space?”

-“If my memories serve me correctly, then we should be on the 13th floor now.
-That means seven more floors until we reach the top floor.”
+“We should be on the 13th floor now.
+That means seven more floors.”

 “Seven?”
 Ragna groaned.
 “Couldn’t they have built a shrine?
 Or something convenient?
 I mean, it’s just a god.
 If there was a treasure or something, I could understand.”